-Robotic and cognitive automation redefining lease administration Bookmark has been added
+Robotic and cognitive automation redefining lease administration has been added to Bookmarks.

 Robotic and cognitive automation redefining lease administration